-Picking has started for the Goulburn Valley's field tomato harvest.By Laura Griffin
+Picking has started for the Goulburn Valley's field tomato harvest.LAURA GRIFFIN February 5, 2013 4:04am

 Northern Victoria’s tomato growers have started picking and they want warm and dry conditions to continue.